PoornimaShri1311/limehome-automation-tests/README.md

 1. create a github/gitlab repository
 2. write your answers in a file and commit it
 3. (bonus done?) update the scripts in the repo and explain how to run it
+4. If you were a user, what would you like to change to have a better online check-in experience?

 ## Final words